kevgo/response-state-ts/README.md

 - in 99% of the success cases there is only one useful type of result
 - in 95% of the error cases there isn't much we can do except bubble up, print an error message, and die

+As a general solution this seems too cumbersome and invasive for too little benefit, but could be useful in edge cases.